tamirespatrocinio/MagentoTutorial/README.md

 ## Step 7: Modifying Files

+> [!NOTE]
-**Note: Always carefully check single and double quotes, as they can be copied incorrectly due to the platform used.**
+> Always carefully check single and double quotes, as they can be copied incorrectly due to the platform used.

 7.1.
 Open the Magento folder in your editor of choice, navigate to the `vendor/magento/framework/Image/Adapter` folder, and open the `Gd2.php` file.